Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 560 Ti will be 107% faster than the GeForce 8800 GTS (G92) overall, due to its higher bandwidth. (explain)
+Memory BandwidthThe GeForce GTX 560 Ti, in theory, should be much faster than the GeForce 8800 GTS (G92) overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison